Cash Royer builds practical IT systems on real hardware.

 1st place at regionals, 5th in Michigan, and 25th in the nation.

-1st place in Computer Network Technology at regionals and 5th in the state for networking.
+1st place in Computer Network Technology at regionals, 5th in the state for networking, and 13th in the nation.

-2nd place in the state for Device Configuration and Troubleshooting.
+2nd place in the state for Device Configuration and Troubleshooting and 5th in the nation.

 President and competitor